PDFWAC 296-155-54100

 (x) Trolley end stops must be provided at both ends of travel of the trolley.

 (b) Proper operation required.
-You must not begin operations unless the devices listed in this subsection are in proper working order.
+The employer must not begin operations unless the devices listed in this subsection are in proper working order.
 If a device stops working properly during operations, the operator must safely stop operations.
-You must take the crane out of service, and you must not resume operations until the device is again working properly.
+The employer must take the crane out of service, and must not resume operations until the device is again working properly.
 Alternative measures are not permitted to be used.

 (43) Operational aids.